gbraad/fpga-chip8/README.md

 The core currently runs on the Digilent Nexys 3 board and the MiST.
 The MiST is the preferred platform, as it provides an excellent OSD and USB stack, which is much easier to use.

-For an introduction to Chip-8 and SuperChip, please see [https://en.wikipedia.org/wiki/CHIP-8](the Chip-8 article on Wikipedia).
-Another great resource is http://chip8.com/, particularly the [http://chip8.com/downloads/Chip-8%20Pack.zip](pack of all known ROMs) for Chip-8 is handy.
+For an introduction to Chip-8 and SuperChip, please see [the Chip-8 article on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).
+Another great resource is http://chip8.com/, particularly the [pack of all known ROMs](http://chip8.com/downloads/Chip-8%20Pack.zip) for Chip-8 is handy.

 SuperChip has traditionally been implemented as a virtual machine, but this is a pure Verilog implementation of the CPU, display and blitter.
 The CPU runs at a user selectable speed of a whopping 5 kHz or 12.5 kHz.
 An instruction usually takes 5 cycles, some a bit longer.
 The blitter runs at a much faster clock rate than the CPU, 50 MHz on the MiST, so sprite and scroll instructions only add a couple of cycles, if any.